-- children & adolescents, chronic disease, cardiovascular disease, drug development & delivery, health behavior, health policy, e-health, mental & behavioral health, prevention, overweight & obesity
+- cardiovascular disease, children & adolescents, chronic disease, drug development & delivery, e-health, health behavior, health policy, mental & behavioral health, overweight & obesity, prevention

 Dr. Nicol’s research involves the identification, prevention, and treatment of obesity and cardiovascular disease risk in mentally ill youth and young adults.
 She is currently in the process of adapting a behavioral weight loss intervention for use on mobile devices.
 The app will link parents and children as they engage in health behavior changes to reduce weight and prevent obesity.
 Novel features of the application include a learning feature that tracks location and determines when fast food is going to be consumed, then uses ecological momentary intervention strategies to offer alternatives “in the moment.”